benedickcervantes/helpdeskticketingsystem/README.md

-# IT Helpdesk Ticketing System
+# FCDC Helpdesk Enterprise IT Support

-A comprehensive IT Helpdesk Ticketing System built with Next.js 14, Tailwind CSS, and Firebase.
+A comprehensive FCDC Helpdesk Enterprise IT Support built with Next.js 14, Tailwind CSS, and Firebase.
 This system provides separate dashboards for users, admins, and top management with role-based access control.

 ## 🚀 Features